 Clients pretty much know what they like and don’t like.
 Even if they are not sure what particular type of voice or style they are going to settle on, they definitely have some ideas of what they want AND do not want.
 If they hear something at the very beginning of an audition that is something they definitely do not want, they will most likely skip the rest of the audition and move on to the next one.

 Voice talents should know that when a client is searching for a particular voice style, they will usually only listen to the first few seconds of a demo or audition.
 Then once they find a voice that interests them, they will listen longer.
 So a voice talent needs to make sure they’ve put exactly what they want the client to hear right at the front of the demo or audition.
 And more than 2 seconds of introduction on an audition (name and number of takes) is a waste of time and may very well get the audition skipped.
+In fact, many clients/producers/casting agents, don't care what your name is or how many takes your sending, and they will push play and immediately move the cursor a few seconds into the demo, and give it 2 to 3 seconds, and if it doesn't grab them right away, they move on.

 The Dirty Little Secret